-However, there are some specific stronger signals related to supply chain jobs which indicate that your career needs more attention.
-So, let’s discuss the 4 specific signs which indicate that you are stuck in your supply chain career and the actions you would ideally take to bring your career back into focus, so you aren’t stuck in a stagnating position.
+There are some signals related to supply chain jobs that will tell you that your career needs attention.
+Let’s talk about the four sign that indicates you are stuck in your supply chain career.
+Then we’ll discuss how to bring your career back into focus, so you aren’t stuck in a stagnating position.

 Your SCM knowledge and skills aren’t being utilized